austin362667/gpu-100-days/day-1.md

 # Day 1: Your GPU is a Monster.
-Don't Let It Starve.
+Don't Let It Starve

 Welcome to Day 1 of the GPU Challenge!
 Let's talk about how to tame the powerful GPU beast.